Canada

 Ontario

 Home to the iconic Niagara Falls and Canada’s largest city, Toronto, Ontario offers a mix of natural wonders and urban adventure.
-Catch a Blue Jays or Raptors game, stroll through vibrant neighborhoods, or escape to the wilderness in places like Algonquin Park.
+For instance, you can catch a Blue Jays or Raptors game, stroll through vibrant neighborhoods, or escape to the wilderness in places like Algonquin Park.

 Quebec